jhuapl-boss/heaviside/docs/Activities.md

 tasks.
 As a temporary solution there is a function `heaviside.activities.fanout` that helps execute a dynamic number of step functions and collect the results.
-This requires splitting the desired functionality into a seperate step function, but provides and easy to implement solution.
+This requires splitting the desired functionality into a seperate step function, but provides an easy to implement solution.

 The fanout function will execute the given step function once per input argument and poll the execution ARN for the results.
 If successful, returns are